AnthonyVadala/Bokagha.github.io/_posts/2018-11-05-Using Windows Steam Directory with Steam Proton.md

 sudo mkdir /media/gamedisk
 ```

 For the next part, we need to know our User ID and Group ID.
-You can find them using the following commands:
+You can find them by using the following commands:

 For User ID:
 ```